GooFit/GooFit/docs/documentation.md

 \anchor footnote7 7: That is, `__shared__` for the default CUDA target.

 \anchor footnote8 8: This is why `functorConstants[0]` is reserved for that value!

+\anchor footnote9 9: It is important to first profile before experimenting with these
+	cases.
+Constants used for a single PDF are not appropriate, constants such as mother/daughter radius/mass are very good uses as many PDFs need to look at those values and they never change throughout the duration of a given fit.